 FOR IMMEDIATE RELEASE

-Read the 1851 Center’s Appellate Brief here.
+Read the 1851 Center’s Motion for Judgment on the Pleadings here.

 The 1851 Center for Constitutional Law is a nonprofit, nonpartisan legal center dedicated to protecting the constitutional rights of Ohioans from government abuse.
 The 1851 Center litigates constitutional issues related to property rights, regulation, taxation, and searches and seizures.